pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: HTML div, p and span tags added to HTML Tag option in all widgets for SEO Optimization.
 - Tweak: Bordered overlay effect improved in Blog widget.
 - Fixed: Navigation dots in Vertical Scroll widget not hidden when scroll below the widget.
-- Fixed: Media Grid items not shown when Active Category Index option is left empty.
+- Fixed: Media Gallery items not shown when Active Category Index option is left empty.
 - Fixed: Current section in Vertical Scroll widget is not detected when scrollbar is used to scroll.
 - Fixed: Blog widget not showing posts if post excerpt is empty.
 - Fixed: Blog Widget layout always changed to masonry on filter tabs click.